micro-manager/micro-manager.github.io/_pages/Projector_Plugin.md

         alternatively, select the entry in the ROI Manager list.
     -   Reshape the ROI with the square white handles, or to change the type of ROI, draw the new ROI.
-    -   Click {% include Key text="Update" %}.
+    -   Click {% include key key="Update" %}.

 ### Tips

-1. Delete all ROIs by double-clicking the {% include Key text="Delete" %}
+1. Delete all ROIs by double-clicking the {% include key key="Delete" %}
     button.
 2. Visually select a ROI by clicking the ROI's center label number in the image.
 You will need to enable both the "Show All" and "Labels"